Asenze

 TVT Intervention based on wave 1 and 2 findings: The Valley Trust based their Child Health and Development Program, The Khulakahle Mntwana Program, on the findings of the first two waves of the Asenze study and participated in the community feedback meetings mentioned above.

-ASENZE PUBLICATIONS, ABSTACTS, AND PRESENTATIONS AS OF JANUARY 2022
+ASENZE PEER-REVIEWED PUBLICATIONS, ABSTRACTS, AND PRESENTATIONS AS OF JUNE 2024

-Over 20 peer reviewed manuscripts and 7 published abstracts are available related to the Asenze Study as well as 10 presentations at recent national or international meetings given between 2019 and 2022.
-The entire list of Asenze publications, published abstracts, and recent presentations can be found in order of publication date.
+Over 30 peer reviewed manuscripts are available related to the Asenze Study as well as presentations at recent national or international meetings given between 2019 and 2022.
+The entire list of Asenze publications, published abstracts, and recent presentations can be found here in order of publication date.